phreeza/manuscript_axon_potentials/doc/manuscript.md

 To characterize the spatiotemporal dynamics of the evoked EFP, the time course of the potential was calculated for several locations along the axon trunk.
 We divided our analysis into two frequency bands by filtering the responses.
-The first frequency band was the local field potential (LFP), obtained by low-pass filtering with a cutoff frequency of 1\ kHz.
-The second frequency band was the multiunit activity (MUA), obtained by high-pass filtering with a cutoff frequency of 2.5\ kHz.
+The first frequency band was the local field potential (LFP) obtained by low-pass filtering with a cutoff frequency of 1\ kHz ([@fig:bigtree]A--C).
+The second frequency band was the multiunit activity (MUA) obtained by high-pass filtering with a cutoff frequency of 2.5\ kHz ([@fig:bigtree]D--F).
 To make the MUA easier to interpret in terms of overall activity reflected, it was half-wave rectified and low-pass filtered (<500\ Hz, see Materials and Methods).
 The two frequency bands showed a qualitatively different spatiotemporal response in the vicinity of the projection zone, as we will show in the following.